Home / Unkategorisiert / Podcast / “Leadership Matters” – the podcast series for good leadership

 Most people have a pretty good idea of what bad leadership looks like.
 But what makes a good leader?
 Are good leaders born or is “leader material” something that we learn throughout our careers?
 Why bother taking another leadership training?

 We discuss these and related questions with outstanding experts from research and practice in our newest podcast series “Leadership Matters” in cooperation with Faculty@TUM.
-Subscribe on Spotify, Anchor.fm, Apple Podcasts or Google Podcasts so as never to miss an episode.
+This podcast series is in German.
+Subscribe on Spotify, Apple Podcasts or Google Podcasts so as never to miss an episode.

 Sie sehen gerade einen Platzhalterinhalt von Standard.
 Um auf den eigentlichen Inhalt zuzugreifen, klicken Sie auf den Button unten.
 Bitte beachten Sie, dass dabei Daten an Drittanbieter weitergegeben werden.